-Systemic amyloidoses are a group of rare, related diseases in which an abnormally folded protein forms a substance called amyloid.
-This substance can build up in one or more organs — such as the kidney, heart, or liver — or in tissues in the nervous system.
-The most common type of amyloid is made of immunoglobulin produced by plasma cells in your bone marrow.
+Systemic amyloidoses are rare.
+In this group of related diseases, an abnormally folded protein forms a substance called amyloid.
+It can build up in one or more organs, such as the kidney, heart, or liver.
+It can also accumulate in nervous system tissue.
+The most common type of amyloid is made of immunoglobulins produced by plasma cells in the bone marrow.

-As amyloid accumulates, it can disrupt the functioning of your affected organs and eventually cause them to fail.
+As amyloid builds up, it can prevent the organs from working properly and eventually cause them to fail.

 Symptoms of systemic amyloidoses can include: